 Note: If you switch from advanced mixer to standard mixer all data may be lost.
+Your data will be preserved if you switch from standard mixer to advanced mixer.

 Model Name: Set the model's name.
-Use the left, right up and down buttons then ENT to select each character.
+Use the left, right, up, and down buttons then ENT to select each character.